Entanglement in dual unitary quantum circuits with impurities: Entanglement evolution for random gates with maximal entangling power

 which reduces to

 We now show that the last term in~\eqref{eq:PurityEarlyTimeMaximalEP} (with the negative sign) is subleading in $1/q$ compared to the first two.
-Indeed, in this last term we resolve the initial state as before, and upper-bound contributions of diagrams with $ $ by replacing these states with $ $.
+Indeed, in this last term, we resolve the initial state at the leftmost edge of the diagram as before, and upper-bound the contribution of the diagram with $ $ by replacing these states with $ $.
 By doing so repeatedly until the diagram is completely reduced, we find that

-In contrast, the first term in~\eqref{eq:PurityEarlyTimeMaximalEP} can be lower-bounded as \be \times \,q^{(\ell+2r-6t-3)}\ge \frac{1}{q^{2\ell}}, \ee by resolving the initial state and keeping only the contributions of $ $ states.
+In contrast, the first term in~\eqref{eq:PurityEarlyTimeMaximalEP} can be lower-bounded as \be \times \,q^{\ell+2r-6t-3}\ge \frac{1}{q^{2\ell}}, \ee by resolving the initial state and keeping only the contributions of $ $ states.
 Given that $t>\ell/2$, the last term of~\eqref{eq:PurityEarlyTimeMaximalEP} is thus upper-bounded by an expression that is subleading in $1/q$ compared to the first two terms, meaning that we may omit it and write

 Finally, we may apply this rule repeatedly to reduce the remaining diagram, obtaining \be \tr[\rho^2_A(t)]\approx\frac{1}{q^{2\ell}}+\frac{1}{q^{2t+2r}}e^{\left(r-t\right)S_{\rm imp}^{\left(2\right)}}. \ee An analogous treatment of the later non-universal time regime, namely $\ell/2+r<t<\ell+r$, yields the exact same form of the purity as in~\eqref{eq:ExactPurityMaximalEP}.